 If you see exploitation or have concerns about a captive wild animal, please take action and voice your concerns.

-As well as sending your eyewitness reports to Born Free via our Raise the Red Flag online report form, it is so important that YOU speak out further too.
+As well as sending your eyewitness reports to Born Free via our Raise the Red Flag online report form, it’s so important that YOU speak out further too.
 We have provided lots of useful guidance to help you find who to contact and how.
-Be it the captive facility or ‘attraction’ themselves, a government body, your tour operator, or the international media – your individual actions can have real positive results for captive wild animals.
+Whether it is the captive facility or ‘attraction’ themselves, a government body, your tour operator, or the international media – your individual actions can have real positive results for captive wild animals.
 Please visit our Speak Out page for further details.

 Although Born Free has rescued, and supported the rescue and care of scores of primates from various captive situations over the years, it simply isn’t possible for us to take direct action for every animal we hear about.
 However, every single report we receive provides vital information and evidence to assist our ongoing work to secure policy change and effective legislation, supports our call for improved animal welfare and, ultimately, helps end the suffering of wild animals in captivity.